The Amazing Moringa Tree

 Community Life and Health

 Our board particularly loves this ministry because our friends, Ryan and Jill Dolan live, work and love on this community in Haiti.
 They are a part of the Foundation Guillaume and Mission of Grace in South-West Haiti.
 They oversee an orphanage, an elder home, a clinic and school.
-Lifting Up Haiti has worked and supported the clinic, as well as "Club Mama", a clinic for mothers and their babies.
+Lifting Up Hope has worked and supported the clinic, as well as "Club Mama", a clinic for mothers and their babies.
 Join us in supporting this wonderful community's health and well-being.

 Our latest project: